mjordan/islandora_onthisday/README.md

 Some features that are planned include:

-* A way for admins to exclude specific collections, content models, and namespaces from the list of daily objects.
 * Some config options for the RSS feed, e.g. language, copyright, managing editor values.

 ## License